guardian/guration/README.md

 ##### `onError: ?(error: string) => void`

 A callback that will recieve strings describing errors regarding invalid drops.
-For example, dropping an element of one type into a level of another type or dropping an element into a child of itself.
+For example, dropping an node of one type into a level of another type or dropping an node into a child of itself.

 ##### `mapIn: ?{ [string]: string => { id: string, type: string } }`